 Some insurance companies offer dozens of discounts, and others may offer only a few, but the number of discounts available to you is less important than your final quote.

 The two most significant discounts available are the home and auto bundle — a discount for carrying both homeowners insurance and car insurance with the same company — and usage-based car insurance programs.
 Allstate offers a 17% discount for bundling your home and auto coverage.
 GEICO doesn’t specify how much of a discount it offers for bundling your policies, which means Allstate comes out the winner in this category.
 However, you’ll need to get a personal quote from GEICO to find out how its policy bundling discount compares.
+Learn more about how other companies stack up with home and auto bundling discounts.

 Similarly, Allstate offers savings of up to 40% with their usage-based car insurance program, while GEICO doesn’t put an exact number on the savings you can expect from a usage-based program with their company.
 Allstate also offers separate behavior and usage policy options, allowing drivers who only want one or the other to choose the coverage that works best for them.
 GEICO has a combined behavior and usage policy for customers who are interested in this type of coverage.